darsan-in/Finally.js/README.md

-# Finally
+# Finally.js

-**Finally** is a simple and efficient Node.js tool for deploying website files to an FTP server.
+**Finally.js** is a simple and efficient Node.js tool for deploying website files to an FTP server.
 It collects source files from a specified directory and pushes them to an FTP server using environment variable-based authentication for secure credential management.
 Additionally, it can be seamlessly integrated with GitHub Actions for automated deployment workflows.

 ## Features